yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-AreaChart.md

 <a name="basics"></a>
 ### Basics
-AreaChart graphically displays quantitative data and is based on a LineChart.
+AreaChart displays quantitative data and is based on a LineChart.
 The area between the axis and the lines is filled with colors

 <!-- TODO get an IMAGE to embed here -->